Dave (film): Critical response

-Dave was met with critical acclaim and has a 95% rating based on 55 reviews collected at Rotten Tomatoes.
-The consensus on the site states: "Ivan Reitman's refreshingly earnest political comedy benefits from an understated, charming script and a breezy performance by Kevin Kline."
+Dave has a 95% approval rating and an average score of 7.60/10 on Rotten Tomatoes, based on 62 reviews.
+The critics' consensus states: "Ivan Reitman's refreshingly earnest political comedy benefits from an understated, charming script and a breezy performance by Kevin Kline."
+It has a score of 76 out of 100 Metacritic, indicating "generally favorable" reviews, based on 30 reviews.

 Roger Ebert of the Chicago Sun-Times gave the film three and a half stars out of four.
 Ebert praised the film's acting and wrote, "Dave takes that old plot about an ordinary person who is suddenly thrust into a position of power, and finds a fresh way to tell it. [...]
 When I first heard this story line, I imagined that Dave would be completely predictable.
 I was wrong.
 The movie is more proof that it isn't what you do, it's how you do it: Ivan Reitman's direction and Gary Ross's screenplay use intelligence and warmhearted sentiment to make Dave into wonderful lighthearted entertainment. [...]
 Both Kline and Weaver are good at playing characters of considerable intelligence, and that's the case here.
-The movie may be built on subtle variations of the Idiot Plot (in which the characters skillfully avoid tripping over obvious conclusions), but they bring such particular qualities to their characters that we almost believe them."
+The movie may be built on subtle variations of the Idiot Plot, in which the characters skillfully avoid tripping over obvious conclusions, but they bring such particular qualities to their characters that we almost believe them."

 Then-President Bill Clinton approved of the film, and gave Ross a framed script, which Clinton had autographed, writing that it was a "funny, often accurate lampooning of politics."
 Clinton also gave Ross a picture of himself holding a Dave mug.